Football rumours: Burnley eyeing Wayne Rooney to succeed Sean Dyche - NewsBreak

 What the papers say

-Wayne Rooney is reportedly Burnley’s first choice to take over from former manager Sean Dyche.
-According to The Sun, the Derby manager heads a list of candidates which includes Middlesbrough’s Chris Wilder and Alex Neil of Sunderland.
-The paper says bosses at the club believe Rooney’s stature in the game could help with attracting players, while the ex-England striker’s desire to coach in the Premier League is well known.
+Wayne Rooney is reportedly Burnley’s first choice to take over from former manager Sean Dyche .
+According to one outlet, the Derby manager heads a list of candidates which includes Middlesbrough’s Chris Wilder and Alex Neil of Sunderland.
+The national paper says bosses at the club believe Rooney’s stature in the game could help with attracting players, while the ex-England striker’s desire to coach in the Premier League is well known.

-Staying with United, The Sun, via, Calciomercato, reports Napoli are set to snub a permanent transfer deal for on-loan defender Axel Tuanzebe.
+Staying with United, Calciomercato reports Napoli are set to snub a permanent transfer deal for on-loan defender Axel Tuanzebe .
 The injury-plagued 24-year-old has hardly played for the club since moving to Italy in January.

 Social media round-up